 From Stella Jane of Around the World in 24 Hours

-Even though Phoenix, AZ is the 5th largest city in the United States, people often overlook it when listing the best cities to visit in the US.
+Even though Phoenix is the 5th largest city in the United States, people often overlook it when listing the best cities to visit in America.
 This is a true shame.

 Phoenix has some of the best cultural experiences in the country, from museums to restaurants to botanical gardens.